Independent Appeals

 You may choose not to attend and the panel will consider your written evidence.

-Before the Hearing you will receive a copy of the school’s statement which will give reasons why your child has not been offered a place.
-The place to ask questions about this evidence is normally at the Appeal Hearing.
+Before the hearing, you will receive a copy of the school’s evidence statement which will give further reasoning as to why your child has not been offered a place.
+The place to ask questions about this evidence is normally at the appeal hearing.

 The appeals panel must decide if the school’s admission criteria were properly followed and are legal according to the school admissions appeals code.